adlnet/xAPI-Spec/xAPI.md

 ###### Description

+The LRS is interacted with via RESTful HTTP methods to the resources outlined in this section.
-This section describes that the xAPI consists of 4 sub-APIs: Statement, State, Agent, and Activity Profile.
-These four sub-APIs of the Experience API are handled via RESTful HTTP methods.
-The Statement API can be used by itself to track learning records.
+The Statement Resource can be used by itself to track learning records.
+Other resources provide additional functionality.

-An LRS will support all of the endpoints described in this section.
-It's also possible for a tool which is not an LRS to choose to follow the LRS requirements of one or more of the endpoints and methods described in this section.
+An LRS will support all of the resources described in this section.
+It's also possible for a tool which is not an LRS to choose to follow the LRS requirements of one or more of the resources and methods described in this section.
 For example a tool might implement POST Statements for the purposes of receiving incoming Statements forwarded by an LRS.
 Such a system is not considered to be an LRS or 'partial LRS'; it is simply not an LRS.